PayNearMe Review

 Similar payment processing solutions

 Nuvei is the realistic head-to-head for any US-licensed sportsbook.
 Nuvei brings global card processing, AI routing, 720+ methods and US state gambling licenses.
-It does not have the 31,000-location cash retail network.
+It does not have the 62,000-location cash retail network.
 Most large US operators run both: PayNearMe for the cash and modern-wallet US workflow, Nuvei for international card volume and routing.
 Worldpay handles enterprise card acquiring at 4.3/5 Trustpilot with deep US infrastructure and is a sensible alternative if cash deposits are not central to your product.
 Paysafe brings Skrill and Neteller wallet ecosystems but skews more international than US-domestic.
-For crypto pairing, CoinsPaid is the iGaming-focused crypto gateway most commonly run alongside PayNearMe — it covers the gap PayNearMe leaves on Bitcoin, USDT and stablecoin deposits.
-AstroPay and PayRetailers do not compete in this segment — they're LATAM specialists with no US iGaming footprint.
+For crypto pairing, CoinsPaid is the iGaming-focused crypto gateway most commonly run alongside PayNearMe, covering the gap PayNearMe leaves on Bitcoin, USDT and stablecoin deposits.
+AstroPay and PayRetailers do not compete in this segment, since they are LATAM specialists with no US iGaming footprint.
 Sightline Payments is the only other true US iGaming-native PSP and is worth a parallel quote, particularly for smaller single-state launches.

 When to Choose an Alternative